 For most of the medicines listed above it is common practice to start at a low dose at first.
 This may be sufficient to ease the pain but often the dose needs to be increased if the effect is not satisfactory.
 This is usually done gradually and is called titrating the dose.
 Any increase in dose may be started after a certain number of days or weeks - depending on the medicine.
 Your doctor will advise as to how and when to increase the dose if required; also, the maximum dose that can be taken for each particular medicine.

 The aim is to find the lowest dose required to ease the pain.
 This is because the lower the dose, the less likely that side-effects will be troublesome.
 Possible side-effects vary for the different medicines used.
 A full list of possible side-effects can be found with information in the medicine packet.
-Some people don't get any side-effects, some people are only mildly troubled by side-effects that are OK to live with, but some people are troubled quite badly by side-effects.
+Some people don't develop any side-effects; some people are only mildly troubled by side-effects that are OK to live with.
+However, some people are troubled quite badly by side-effects.
 Tell your doctor if you develop any troublesome side-effects.
 A switch to a different medicine may be an option if this occurs.

 Depending on the site and cause of the pain, a specialist in a pain clinic may advise one or more physical treatments.
 These include: physiotherapy, acupuncture, nerve blocks with injected local anaesthetics, percutaneous electrical nerve stimulation (PENS) and transcutaneous electrical nerve stimulation (TENS) machines.

 Pain can be made worse by stress, anxiety and depression.
 Also, the feeling (perception) of pain can vary depending on how we react to our pain and circumstances.
 Where relevant, treatment for anxiety or depression may help.
 Also, treatments such as stress management, counselling, cognitive behavioural therapy, and pain management programmes sometimes have a role in helping people with persistent (chronic) neuropathic pain.

 Dr Colin Tidy